Labour council

-Finances are usually obtained through an affiliation fee, often based on a per capita tax on the membership of affiliates.
-In Australia, Trades and Labour Councils often have their own hall and offices known as a Trades Hall, with the term Trades Hall often used as a colloquial expression for the Labour Council or Trades Hall Council.
+Finances are usually obtained through an affiliation fee, often based on a per capita levy on the membership of affiliates.
+In Australia, trades and labour councils often have their own hall and offices known as a trades hall, with the term trades hall often used as a colloquial expression for the labour council or trades hall council.

 Note on usage

 Labour councils are a widespread phenomenon, but are given different names in different English-speaking areas.
-Labour Council is most common in Canada and Australia, Labor Council is used in the (USA) and Trades Council, Trades Union Council or Trades and Labour Council in the United Kingdom (and until recently was widespread in Australia) and some other countries.
-Another term sometimes used is Industrial Council, as in for example, the Barrier Industrial Council of Broken Hill in Australia.
+Labour council is most common in Canada and Australia, labor council is used in the (USA) and trades council, trades union council or trades and labour council in the United Kingdom (and until recently was widespread in Australia) and some other countries.
+Another term sometimes used is industrial council, as in for example, the Barrier Industrial Council of Broken Hill in Australia.

 National associations of trade unions, such as British Trade Union Congress may also be considered a labour council, though the term often implies a primarily local organisation.

 History

-Labour Councils were formed to meet a need to co-ordinate trade union activity in a geographical region.
-The earliest examples of this form of organisation can be found in the medieval craft guilds and Craft halls that developed in European cities.
-An example of this is the historic Glasgow Trades Hall wherein the 14 Incorporated Trades of Hammermen, Tailors, Cordiners, Maltmen, Weavers, Bakers, Skinners, Wrights, Coopers, Fleshers, Masons, Gardeners, Barbers, Bonnetmakers & Dyers yearly elected members of the Trades House, headed by the Deacon Convener of the Trades:
+Labour councils were formed to meet a need to co-ordinate trade union activity in a geographical region.
+The earliest examples of this form of organisation can be found in the medieval craft guilds and craft halls that developed in European cities.
+An example of this is the historic Glasgow Trades Hall wherein the 14 incorporated trades of Hammermen, Tailors, Cordiners, Maltmen, Weavers, Bakers, Skinners, Wrights, Coopers, Fleshers, Masons, Gardeners, Barbers, Bonnetmakers and Dyers each year elected members of the Trades House, headed by the Deacon Convener of the Trades:

 The Trades House of Glasgow was created at the time of reform of Glasgow's local government in 1605.
 At that time the electorate was basically divided into two groups, the Merchants and the Craftsmen.
 The Craft Incorporations or Guilds comprised the trades Rank of Burgesses under the leadership of the deacon convener, who was given a council.
 This included the Craft leaders and is the body we now recognise as the Trades House.

-The trade union activity of the late nineteenth century in particular spurred the establishment of Labour Councils and Trades Councils acrossing North America, Australia and Britain.
+The trade union activity of the late 19th century in particular spurred the establishment of labour councils and trades councils across North America, Australia and Britain.

 Some notable events in the history of labour councils include: